rhencher/ST558-Project2/README.md

 year without having to type it as an argument into each separate function.*

-# Putting it all together
+# 5 Putting It All Together

 Finally we call the main function and generate the report for the user inputs.
 The function stores the visualizations that are returned as a